FedeDC512/asp-calendar/README.md

 ## Key Features

 - **Event Management with FullCalendar:** The application integrates FullCalendar for scheduling and managing rental bookings.
-Users can create, view, and delete events directly from the calendar interface, with support for both single and multi-day events.
+Users can easily create, view, and remove events within the calendar interface, with flexibility for events spanning one or multiple days.
+Events can be scheduled as either full-day or confined to particular start and end times, allowing for four different configurations: a single full day, a single day with defined times, multiple full days, or multiple days with specific time frames.

 - **Session Management:** Ensuring user security and experience, the application includes robust session management.
 Users must be authenticated to access certain features, and their sessions are kept active through periodic server communication.